sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - A portal can provide a workflow engine and database which automates the processes within this capability.
+* - You could implement a portal that can provide a workflow engine and database which automates the processes within this capability.
   - A portal should automate as much of the processes within the capability as possible.
     Where processes are automated process maturity is easier to achieve with processes being completed more consistently and producing quality control and monitoring data automatically
   - Optional